Compute

 LTS does not charge you for creating log groups and offers a free quota for log collection every month.
 You pay only for log volume that exceeds the quota.

-There are two control plane log types.
-Each log stream corresponds to a component of the Kubernetes control plane.
+There are two types of data plane logs.
+Each log stream corresponds to a component of the Kubernetes data plane.
 To learn more about these components, see Kubernetes Components.

 Log Type